-Pursed lip breathing is a breathing technique designed to make your breaths more effective by making them slower and more intentional.
-You do this after inhaling by puckering your lips and exhaling through them slowly and deliberately, often to a count.
+Pursed lip breathing is a technique designed to make your breaths more effective by making them slower and more intentional.
+You inhale by puckering your lips and exhale through them slowly, often to a count.

 Pursed lip breathing gives you more control over your breathing, which is particularly important for people with lung conditions such as COPD.